awpratten/awpratten.github.io/content/Gear/_index.md

 ### Lynn
 I remember distinctly watching the Woodstock movie when I was around 14 and being completely blown away by Jimi Hendrix's performance.
-One the stage he played an olympic white Fender Stratocaster with a maple neck.
+One the stage he played an Olympic white Fender Stratocaster with a maple neck.
 That guitar was the inspiration behind "String Thing #2" and honestly probably propelled me into the life of guitar playing ever since.
 Strats were it.
 I never got myself a Strat either because of expense or what have you.
 When I was 37 I was loaned the book "The Stratocaster Chronicles" which I read cover to cover.
 It completely renewed my love of Strats.
 My wife listened as I talked in detail about the guitars and on my 40th birthday she and my son presented me with my own Strat.
-An American Series Fender Stratocaster with olympic white body and a maple neck.
+An American Series Fender Stratocaster with Olympic white body and a maple neck.
 I named the guitar "Lynn" which is my wife's middle name.
 This guitar has been my primary guitar ever since.

 ![Lynn - Fender American Series Stratocaster](/images/gear/lynn.jpg)